prathamVaidya/supercode-tinymce-plugin/README.md

 1. Download the SuperCode plugin files (Plugin files in the `supercode` directory).
 2. Upload the plugin files to your TinyMCE plugin directory.
 3. Include the SuperCode plugin in your TinyMCE configuration.
+4. Add the supercode in the toolbar.
-4. Customize the plugin settings as needed.
+5. Customize the plugin settings as needed.

 ## Usage